Gernby/raspberry-pilot/README.md

 ### White or Gray Panda

+1. If you're doing this in the car, bring a spare USB cable with you so you don't have to undo a cable you've hidden.
-1. Connect the Pi to the Panda using USB A-to-C. Turn on the car.
+2. Connect the Pi to the Panda using USB A-to-C. Turn on the car.
 Wait 2 minutes.
 Turn the car off.
-2. Remove the USB cable from the Panda and move it to an external power source such as a battery pack or laptop USB port
+2. Disconnect the Pi from the Panda and move it to an external power source such as a battery pack or laptop USB port
 3. Connect the USB A-to-A cable between the Pi and the Panda
 4. SSH into the Pi using "ubuntu/ubuntu"
 5. Edit `~/kegman.json` to add